Join us for our upcoming events!

 - Beth Accomando on Shakespeare in Film

-- A panel of actors and directors on Acting Shakespeare
+- Actors and directors on Acting Shakespeare

 - Nuvi Mehta on Symphonic Shakespeare